Laser disc treatment is a type of non-surgical herniated disc treatment in Turkey.

 However, there is very little research on how the time to return to daily activities compares.

-most important Study It was performed and showed that about 95% of the cervical disc was cured by the laser treatment technique.
+most important A study It was performed and showed that about 95% of the cervical disc was cured by the laser treatment technique.

 In the end, the disc laser treatment is performed for mild and moderate cases and can be performed as an experimental treatment for severe cases before major surgeries are performed.